dukeluo/eslint-plugin-check-file/examples/oxlint/README.md

 Please note that Oxlint's `jsPlugins` feature is currently experimental and does not support ESLint processors for non-JS/TS files (such as `.css`, `.md`, and `.webp`).

-In the basic ESLint example, these files are processed via the custom processor.
-In this Oxlint configuration, the rules for these extensions are defined within `.oxlintrc.json` for structural parity with the basic example, but they are silently ignored by Oxlint.
+In the ESLint example, these files are processed via the custom processor.
+In this Oxlint configuration, the rules for these extensions are defined within `.oxlintrc.json` for structural parity with the ESLint example, but they are silently ignored by Oxlint.

 ## Standard Project Configuration Guide